jundalisay/spblist/content/en/research/mohammad/quran/sura-041a.md

 18. And We saved those who believed and were righteous.

-19. The Day when Allah’s enemies are herded into the Fire, forcibly.
+19. The Day when Enki’s enemies are herded into the Fire, forcibly.

 20. Until, when they have reached it, their hearing, and their sight, and their skins will testify against them regarding what they used to do.

 21. And they will say to their skins, “Why did you testify against us?”
-They will say, “Allah,
+They will say, “Enki,
 Who made all things speak, made us speak.
 It is He who created you the first time, and to
 Him you are returned.”
-22. You were unable to hide yourselves from your hearing, and your sight, and your skins, to prevent them from testifying against you, and you imagined that Allah was unaware of much of what you do.
+22. You were unable to hide yourselves from your hearing, and your sight, and your skins, to prevent them from testifying against you, and you imagined that Enki was unaware of much of what you do.
 23. It is that thought of yours about your Lord that led you to ruin—so you became of the